brainlife/cli/README.md

   Options:

     --id <id>           filter projects by id
-    --search <search>   filter projects by name or description --admin <admin>     filter project by admins in it --member <members>  filter project by members in it --guest <guests>    filter project by guests in it
+    --query <query>   filter projects by name or description --admin <admin>     filter project by admins in it --member <members>  filter project by members in it --guest <guests>    filter project by guests in it